cgbystrom/awesome-trunk-based-dev/README.md

 For a more in-depth introduction to the idea, I highly recommend the linked site above by [Paul Hammant](https://paulhammant.com/).

 Since I've been maintaining a list of sites, videos and blog posts on trunk based development, I figured it could be of more use if I made it public instead.
-It's simply a collection of links :smile: If you'd like to contribute, do send a pull request!
+It's simply a collection of links on this topic :smile: If you'd like to contribute, do send a pull request!

 ## Trunk based development